Law Office of Benjamin J. Hinerfeld

-Prior to joining us, Hallam Roth Harper was a staff attorney at the Education Law Center, where she provided individual representation to at-risk students, worked on legislative and policy initiatives to improve access to education for students in foster care and students with disabilities, and co-chaired the Philadelphia Coalition of Special Education Advocates.
+Prior to joining Hinerfeld Law, Hallam was a staff attorney at the Education Law Center where she provided individual representation to at-risk students, worked on legislative and policy initiatives to improve access to education for students in foster care and students with disabilities, and co-chaired the Philadelphia Coalition of Special Education Advocates.
 She is on the board of the ARC of PA, participates in the Instruction Committee for the Overbrook School for the Blind, and is a member of the Exceptional Children Committee of the Pennsylvania Bar Association.

 Before law school, Hallam worked for Community Attention and the Commission on Children and Families in Charlottesville, Virginia.
 Hallam completed her undergraduate and law degrees at the University of Virginia.